LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/threaded_engine_yield_1.rst

 Returns an answer independent of the solutions of the engine goal.
 Fails if not called from within an engine.
-This predicate is usually used when the engine goal is call to a recursive predicate processing terms from the engine term queue.
+This predicate is usually used when the engine goal is a call to a recursive predicate processing terms from the engine term queue.

 This predicate blocks until the returned answer is consumed.